GeorgeNabilPro/g-portfolio/projects/4-workshop/index.md

     [1.jpg, Me while presenting],
     [3.jpg, Students during the workshop],
     [4.jpg, Students during the workshop],
-]
+    [2.png, Roadmap of the workshop],
+    [5.jpg, A Mechanical Design Projects Flowchart that I have developed], [6.png, An example slide from the workshop content (DFMA session)] ]
 role: Committee Head
 team: 10